MojoAuth/mojoauth-blog/content/netlify-centralized-authentication/index.md

 # Netlify Authentication

-Create your own netlify authentication page using mojoauth for your Login using plain html and js or any of the frontend frameworks like ReactJS and NextJS.
+Create your own netlify authentication page using MojoAuth for your Login using plain html and js or any of the frontend frameworks like ReactJS and NextJS.

 On this netlify Authentication page, add MojoAuth javascript SDK in the head and follow the mentioned steps:
 ```js